 When it comes to the particle size analysis world, accuracy and consistency are everything.
-If you are dealing with particles in your company’s process than your quality control process is dependent on your particle size analysis.
+If you are dealing with particles in your company’s process, then your quality control process is dependent on your particle size analysis.

-Normally, sieve analysis is done on dry material but sometimes your material is too difficult for dry sieving and can’t produce the results you need.
-In these situations, wet sieving can be used instead.
+Typically, Test Sieve analysis is used to test dry material, but sometimes your material is too difficult for dry sieving and can’t produce the results you need.
+In these situations, wet sieving is an ideal alternative.

 Particles can be unpredictable.
-They can clump together causing some particles to seem larger than they really are, which will give you inaccurate results after your sieve analysis.
+They can clump together, causing some particles to seem larger than they are, which will give you inaccurate results after your sieve analysis.

 Static can also be a problem if your particles are fine.
-Each particle can have trouble finding your openings in your test sieve when they are stuck to each other or the sieve itself.
+Each particle can have trouble making their way through the openings in your sieve when they are stuck to each other or the sieve itself.

-We wrote this article to dive into the steps and options you have when it comes to wet sieve analysis instead of the normal dry sieve analysis.
+We wrote this article to dive into the steps and options you have when it comes to wet sieve analysis instead of standard dry sieve analysis.

 Wet sieving can only be done on material that is:

 - Not affected by water: for example solids that expand won’t work